terminusdb/terminusdb-blog/_posts/2020-11-19-model-builder-and-data-modeling.md

 An Abstract Document is a completely "abstract class" that is used to group related properties.

-Abstract Document cannot be used to create Data Document, you cannot add data inside **User** Document.
-An abstract Document can have children, all the children will inherit all parent Properties and if the children are not abstract, you can insert data inside the children.
+Abstract Documents cannot be used to create Data directly, you cannot add data in a **User** Document.
+An abstract Document can have children, all the children will inherit all the parent's properties and if the children are not abstract, you can insert data as children.

 ![Property start_station](/blog/assets/images/schema_builder-15.png)

-Let's see all the steps for creating an abstract document and his children.
+Let's see all the steps for creating an abstract document and its children.

 1. Select the **Document** node in the whiteboard, Select the + icon and from the list that Show up Select **Add Document**.
 2. A new node Document will be added